jupyter/jupyter/docs/source/development_guide/sphinx_directive.rst

    print square(3)
    print square(-2)

-Pretty much anything you can do with the ipython code, you can do with with a simple python script.
+Pretty much anything you can do with the ipython code, you can do with a simple python script.
 Obviously, though it doesn't make sense to use the doctest option.